bondgh0954/complete_CICD_terraform/README.md

 7. **Commit Changes to Git**
    - Commit any configuration or versioning updates back to the Git repository.

-## Prerequisites
-- Jenkins installed and configured.
-- A Java Maven application.
-- Docker and DockerHub account.
-- Terraform installed.
-- AWS credentials for provisioning EC2 instances.
-- Git installed and configured.

 ## Setup Instructions